Appointments to see me

 If you are currently a Penn State IST, IBIOS, or CSE Ph.D. student and wish to work as a Research Assistant or Teaching Assistant under my supervision, you may contact me by email.
 At this point, I do not take Ph.D. students from programs other than these three.

-If you would like me to supervise a research project for course credits at IST, CSE, or IBIOS, you need to talk with me.
+If you would like me to supervise a research project for course credits at IST, IBIOS, or CSE, you need to meet with me.
 Or, you can write a project proposal of up to 5 pages.
 It should outline the overall idea, the technical challenges, the novelty, what will be involved in the project, how much time it will take, and a rough time-line.

 MS students: funding, research